-Years later the turtle in me slowly shed its shell and through the marvel of environment-influenced behavioral changes, I can say that I’m not longer the turtle I once was, at least for the most part.
-During certain times I probably fall back to that comfort zone, but in recent memory I have to confess to changing animal identities.
-I’m now convinced that I’ve spent most of my adult life as a…duck.
+Years later the turtle in me slowly shed its shell and through the marvel of environment-influenced behavioral changes, I can say that I’m no longer the turtle I once was, at least mostly.
+During certain times I probably fall back into that comfort zone, but in recent memory I have to confess to a change in my animal identity: I’m now convinced I’ve spent most of my adult life as a… duck.
 Quack.

 Why a duck, you ask?
 Consider the image of the typical duck: lazily floating on the surface of a serene lake, seemingly oblivious to concern or worry as he drifts about seeking an occasional bit of food or an impromptu meeting with a female duck.
 Life looks good, easy, and in control for the duck, or at least that’s the way it seems above the waterline where the world sees Mr. Duck as the epitome of calm.
 But underneath the surface, where few can see, those little duck feet are furiously kicking to keep things moving, or more pointedly, to not sink.

 As I work on some personal issues and try to examine own behavior, I have realized that I’ve done an Oscar-worthy job of looking to the world every bit like a duck above the surface of things.
 Yet underneath, I’ve furiously worked to keep things hidden, to not let the turbulence of life disturb my serene image above the waterline.
 Effective?
 Hell, yes.
 Healthy?
 Do you even need to ask?